 If your company decides to hire an independent contractor, having a written contract is mandatory for bookkeeping and tax purposes.
 Unlike an employment contract, the independent contractor agreement needs to specify the services or projects the worker is doing for you and the duration, deadline, and desired outcome of such services.
 For example, let's suppose you hire a freelance graphic designer to create a website for your company.
 The contractor agreement needs to specify the deadline for completion, the payment rate, deliverables, their due dates, as well as guidelines for what the website needs to look like.

 The IRS in the United States is on the lookout for companies misclassifying employees as contractors, so a well-drafted contractor agreement can help prove you indeed hire independent workers within the confines of the law.
+That said, make sure to add a section that states that the independent contractor will not receive employee benefits such as:

 Contractor agreements are not always easy to make but can save both parties from legal, material, and job-related headaches.
 You need to understand the intricacies of local labor laws and regulations, especially if you are hiring foreign independent contractors.
 You should invest time and draft a tailor-made contractor agreement for each project you undertake or hire for.